Civil War Cannon

 Prior to the establishment of Bainbridge, the Oak City Cemetery site had long been home to an Indian Village.
 It was established as a cemetery in 1852 when William H. Peabody was buried there.
 His grave is located next to the powder house, where gun powder was stored during the Civil War.
 In 1878, the west section of the cemetery was deeded to Temple Beth-El and became one of the first Jewish Cemeteries in South Georgia.
 Miriam Hopkins, a famous Broadway, movie and television star from the 1920s-1950s is buried there.
 Hopkins was nominated for an Oscar and has a Star on the Hollywood Walk of Fame.
 Marvin S. Griffin, the 72nd Governor of Georgia is also buried in the cemetery, along with numerous unknown Confederate soldiers.

-This self guided tour features 41 of Bainbridge’s historic buildings and homes, many of which have been restored to their original stately glory.
+Bainbridge features many historic homes and buildings, most of which have been restored to their original stately glory.
 So many of them are full of stories just waiting to be told, like the Callahan-Penhallegon house, built by a steamboat captain and modeled after one of his ships.
-Heritage Tour Guides can be picked up at City Hall at 101 Broad Street.
+We invite you to take a stroll along our oak tree lined streets, or sit and relax in one of our beautiful parks!

 The Decatur County Historical & Genealogical Society Museum